atomlaser-lab/iq-bias-control/README.md

   1. Clone both this repository and the interface repository at [https://github.com/atomlaser-lab/red-pitaya-interface](https://github.com/atomlaser-lab/red-pitaya-interface) to your computer.

-  2. Connect the Red Pitaya (RP) board to an appropriate USB power source (minimum 2 W), and then connect it to the local network using an ethernet cable.
+  2. Connect the Red Pitaya (RP) board to an appropriate USB power source (minimum 2 A current output), and then connect it to the local network using an ethernet cable.
 Using SSH (via terminal on Linux/Mac or something like PuTTY on Windows), log into the RP using the hostname `rp-{MAC}.local` where `{MAC}` is the last 6 characters of the RP's MAC address, which is written on the ethernet connector.
 Your network may assign its own domain, so `.local` might not be the correct choice.
 The default user name and password for RPs is `root`.
 Once logged in, create two directories called `iq-bias-control` and `server`.

-  3. From this repository, copy over all files in the 'software/' directory ending in '.c' to the `iq-bias-control` directory on the RP using either `scp` (from a terminal on your computer) or using your favourite GUI (I recommend WinSCP for Windows).
+  3. From this repository, copy over all files in the 'software/' directory ending in '.c' and the file `Makefile` to the `iq-bias-control` directory on the RP using either `scp` (from a terminal on your computer) or using your favourite GUI (I recommend WinSCP for Windows).
 Also copy over the file `fpga/iq-bias-control.bit` to the `iq-bias-control` directory.
 From the interface repository, copy over all files ending in '.py' and the file 'get_ip.sh' to the `server` directory on the RP.

   4. On the RP and in the `iq-bias-control` directory, compile the C programs.
-Compile `saveData.c` using `gcc -o saveData saveData.c` and compile `fetchRAM.c` using `gcc -o fetchRAM fetchRAM.c`.
-You may also want to compile the `analyze_biases.c` file using `gcc -o analyze_biases analyze_biases.c -lm`.
+You can compile these using the Makefile by running the command `make` with no arguments.
+This will compile all the C programs in the directory.

   5. In the `server` directory, change the privileges of `get_ip.sh` using `chmod a+x get_up.sh`.
 Check that running `./get_ip.sh` produces a single IP address (you may need to install dos2unix using `apt install dos2unix` and then run `dos2unix get_ip.sh` to make it work).
 If it doesn't, run the command `ip addr` and look for an IP address that isn't `127.0.0.1` (which is the local loopback address).
 There may be more than one IP address -- you're looking for one that has tags 'global' and 'dynamic'.
 Here is the output from one such device:
    ```